1. Home

 Custom Order Numbers Options

 Custom Order Number for WooCommerce Pro plugin allows you to have sequential and customizable order numbering.
-You can add prefix and suffix to the custom order numbers, define a custom width, enable order tracking by order ID, and much more using this plugin.
+Using this plugin, you can add prefixes and suffixes to the custom order numbers, define a custom width, enable order tracking by order ID, and much more.

 These settings are available on the Custom Order Numbers Options page.
-To go to this page follow the path WooCommerce -> Settings -> Custom Order Numbers -> General.
+To go to this page navigate through WooCommerce -> Settings -> Custom Order Numbers -> General.

 This page is divided into 3 parts –